joschif/delnx/docs/index.rst

    :alt: Documentation Status

-:mod:`delnx` (``"de-lo-nix"  | /dɪˈlɒnɪks/``) is a python package for differential expression analysis of (single-cell) genomics data.
+:mod:`delnx` (``/dɪˈlɒnɪks/ | "de-lo-nix"``) is a python package for differential expression analysis of (single-cell) genomics data.
 It enables scalable analyses of atlas-level datasets through GPU-accelerated regression models and statistical tests implemented in `JAX <https://docs.jax.dev/en/latest/>`_.
 It also provides a consistent interface to perform DE analysis with other methods, such as `statsmodels <https://www.statsmodels.org/stable/index.html>`_ and `PyDESeq2 <https://pydeseq2.readthedocs.io/en/stable/>`_.

 🚀 Installation
 ---------------